junegunn/fzf/README.md

 #### Rendering issues

-If you have any rendering issues, check the followings:
+If you have any rendering issues, check the following:

 1. Make sure `$TERM` is correctly set. fzf will use 256-color only if it contains `256` (e.g. `xterm-256color`)